kulbirsaini/promised-twit/README.md

 <a name="unsupported" />
 #### How to use Twit for endpoints not supported?

 Promised-Twit is just a wrapper over Twit.
-You can still use Twit underlying Twit functions.
+You can still use underlying Twit functions.

 ```javascript
 'use strict';